 Review summary: Canon T5i vs Panasonic G7

 So how do things add up?
-Which of the two cameras – the Canon T5i or the Panasonic G7 – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Is the Canon T5i better than the Panasonic G7 or vice versa?
+Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (17.9 vs 15.8MP) with a 8% higher linear resolution.